-Closed, it reads as a quiet envelope on the page.
-Lift it, and it becomes a second writing surface: a private note, a date record, a small story, a hidden list, or the part of the memory that feels too long for the visible spread.
+Closed, the page stays quiet.
+Lift the envelope and it can reveal a private sentence, date record, short story, hidden list, or the part of the memory too long for the visible spread.

 Guide Promise

-Use a light envelope around 7 x 10 cm, tape only the flap to scrap paper, leave the envelope body free, and write one hidden line underneath.
+Use a light envelope around 7 x 10 cm, dry-fit the lift, attach only the flap to scrap paper, keep adhesive off the crease, and write one hidden line underneath after the hinge moves cleanly.

 Decision Check